codingo/NoSQLMap/README.md

 - Python with PyMongo,
 - httplib2,
 - and urllib available.
+- A local, default MongoDB instance for cloning databases to.
+Check ["here"](http://docs.mongodb.org/manual/installation/) for installation instructions.

 There are some various other libraries required that a normal Python installation should have readily available.
 Your milage may vary, check the script.